pandora-cash/pandora-pay-flutter/README.md

 `flutter clean`

-# Troubleshooting installing packages
+# Troubleshooting installations

 Some countries are blocked by Google.
-You need a proxy in case your machine can't download the required files.
+You need a proxy in case your machine can't download the required dependencies.

 run commands
 ```